Mites in dogs (What you can do against them)

 Please note, that some essential oils are not good for dogs, because they are hypersensitive to them.
 Therefore, it is recommended that you consult with your veterinarian or a veterinary practitioner before use.

-No matter what species they belong to: Mites can infest your four-legged friend even if you have taken all precautions.
+Regardless of the species, they include: Mites, can infect your dog, even if you have taken all precautions.
 It is not your fault if it should happen.
 Precautions can reduce the risk, but not eliminate it completely.

 If it does happen and your dog suffers from severe itching or shows other abnormalities, you should call your veterinarian immediately.